FREEZE tbl1[, tbl2, ...]

 kill -9): newly inserted data will not be saved in the RAM-chunk on disk, and upon restart, it will be restored from a binary log (if any) or lost (if binary logging is disabled).

 UNFREEZE tbl1[, tbl2, ...]

 UNFREEZE reactivates previously blocked operations and resumes the internal compaction service.
 All operations waiting for a table to unfreeze will also be unfrozen and complete normally.

-Flushes all in-memory attribute updates in all the active disk tables to disk.
-Returns a tag that identifies the result on-disk state (basically, a number of actual disk attribute saves performed since the server startup).
+The FLUSH ATTRIBUTES command flushes all in-memory attribute updates in all the active disk tables to disk.
+It returns a tag that identifies the result on-disk state (which is basically a number of actual disk attribute saves performed since the server startup).

 mysql> UPDATE testindex SET channel_id=1107025 WHERE id=1; Query OK, 1 row affected (0.04 sec) mysql> FLUSH ATTRIBUTES; +------+ | tag | +------+ | 1 | +------+ 1 row in set (0.19 sec)

-Renews IPs associates to agent host names.
-To always query the DNS for getting the host name IP, see hostname_lookup directive.
+The FLUSH HOSTNAMES command is used to renew IP addresses associated with agent host names.
+If you want to always query the DNS for getting the host name IP, you can use the hostname_lookup directive.

 mysql> FLUSH HOSTNAMES; Query OK, 5 rows affected (0.01 sec)